silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 The first line of an entry always shows the Unicode scalar value (without the prefix “U+”), the representative glyph, and the character name.

 If a character is also known by other names, these are given next on lines beginning with the equal sign “=”.
 If there are multiple aliases, they will appear one per line.
 These are generally given in lower case.
-In some cases, they will appear in all caps; that indicates that the alternate name was the name used in TUS 1.0, prior to the merger with ISO/IEC 10646.
+In some cases, they will appear in all caps; that indicates that the [alternate name was the name used in TUS 1.0][uni-ch4.9], prior to the merger with ISO/IEC 10646.

 Lines beginning with bullets “&#x00B7;” are informative notes.
 Generally, these are added to clarify the identity of the character.
 For example, the note shown above helps to prevent confusion with an over-striking (combining) macron.
 Informative notes may also be added to point out special properties or behaviour, such as a case mapping that might otherwise not have been expected.
 Notes are also often added to indicate particular languages for which the given character is used.

 Lines that begin with arrows “&#x2192;” are cross-references.
 The most common purpose of cross-references is to highlight distinct characters with which the given character might easily be confused.
 For example, U+00AF is similar in appearance to U+02C9, but the two are distinct.
-Another use of cross-references is to point to other characters that are in some linguistic relationship with the given character, such as the other member of a case pair (see, for instance, U+0272 LATIN SMALL LETTER N WITH LEFT HOOK), or a transliteration (see, for instance, U+045A CYRILLIC SMALL LETTER NJE).
+Another use of cross-references is to point to other characters that are in some linguistic relationship with the given character, such as the other member of a case pair (see, for instance, U+0272 &#x0272; LATIN SMALL LETTER N WITH LEFT HOOK), or a transliteration (see, for instance, U+045A &#x045A; CYRILLIC SMALL LETTER NJE).

 Lines that begin with an equivalence sign “≡” or an approximate equality sign “≈” are used to indicate canonical and compatibility decompositions respectively.